jlmelville/uwot/README.md

                   init = "lvrand", verbose = TRUE)
 ```

+See the [lvish examples](https://jlmelville.github.io/uwot/lvish.html) page for
+more results.

 ## Mixed Data Types

 The default approach of UMAP is that all your data is numeric and will be